shanemeister/FoxRiverAIRacing/README.md

 For DDL scripts to build the PostgreSQL database, please contact me if interested.
 I will add the scripts to the repo at some later time if there is interest.

+> ⚠️ CRITICAL Note: This system requires a rather beefy workstation/server.
+I developed it using a system with the following specs:

+* CPU: Threadripper 64 Core, 128 Threads
+* Memory: 512 GB DDR5
+* Disk: 20 TB NVMe SSD
+* GPU: Two Nvidia A6000 GPUs

 ---